Git Quick Start Guide

 2

-// Rollback to a certain version
+// Roll back to a specific version

 $ git reset --hard version_number